juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 ###  Rotational Confinement and Shear Cell

-The rotational Ofelia (RCC) has the following parts:
+The rotational Ofelia (RCC) has the following parts (all the sketched parts can be downloaded from the Design folder):

 * NSK ball bearing.
 In this prototype, part is glued and part can be moved.
 Use fat to lubricate bearings.
 * External case (aluminium)